 If you came looking for power cords, you've come to the wrong place.
 On the other hand, if you're are wanting to learn how to play power chords, this is for you.
 Power chords are some of the easiest chords to learn and also sound great on the guitar.
 These chords typically use one, two, at most three fingers.
-If you are a beginner and want to start sounding great on the guitar, power chords are the best place to start.
+If you are a beginner and want to sound great on the guitar, power chords are the best place to start.
+Make sure to start with a quality git and then let those chords rip!

 We are going to break down how to play these guitarist staple chords.
 A power chord consists of a root note and fifth interval.
 You can play power chords on acoustic or electric guitars, but are mostly associated with rock music.
 Below you'll find pictures I took with my own guitar.